blockchainblr/notes/hawq-overview.md

 - The metadata contains the HDFS url for the required table.
 - Segments access the corresponding data using the HDFS url from metadata.

+    ### Segment Failover
+    - The segments are stateless.
+This ensures fast recovery and better availability.
+    - Existing sessions during failover are automatically resigned to the remaining segments.
+    - Segments state is always verified by Fault Tolerance service.
+    - All the sessions are automatically reconfigured to use the full computing power.

 ### HAWQ Storage
 - Stores all table data, except the system tables, in HDFS.
 - The metadata for each user table is stored on the master's local file system and table content in HDFS.